jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

 The `HomePage` uses common properties and has a `Login`.
 The `ProductEdit` [view](#views) uses common properties and has `Validation`.

-The reused `ScreenViewModel` class defines common properties that can be used for any screen or page, such as the title.
-The `ValidationViewModel` has properties for data validation in a [views](#views).
+`ScreenViewModel` and the `ValidationViewModel` classes are reused. `ScreenViewModel` defines common properties that can be used for any screen or page.
+The `ValidationViewModel` has properties for data validation.

-By using *composition*, changes to a child object can still have an impact on multiple [views](#views).
-But the modular nature of composition allows for a potentially smaller scope of dependency than inheritance.
+By using [composition](#view-models-composition), changes to a child object can still have an impact on multiple [views](#views).
+But the modular nature of [composition](#view-models-composition) allows for a potentially smaller scope of dependency than inheritance.

 <h3 id="view-models-conclusion">